Director's Internship Application Instructions

 - If you are applying for an IOP Director’s Internship, you can find the application under: Institute of Politics Director’s Internship

-- If you are applying to an internship that is co-sponsored with another Harvard organization, there are separate applications in CARAT: Harvard Global Health Institute & Institute of Politics Co-Sponsored Internships and David Rockefeller Center for Latin American Studies.
-Please make sure to submit your application correctly if you are applying to an internship that is co-sponsored with HGHI or DRCLAS.
-If you are unsure, this information is available in the position description.
+- If you are applying to an internship that is co-sponsored with another Harvard organization, there are separate applications in CARAT for some co-sponsored applications.
+You can find more information on the individual organization pages, and on the co-sponsoring websites for Harvard Global Health Institute, Center for Public Interest Careers and David Rockefeller Center for Latin American Studies.
+If you are unsure, more information is available in the position description.

 - In CARAT, you will be asked to indicate one recommender.
 It is best to ask someone who knows you well and can comment about your performance in a context similar to the internship you’re applying for.

 Upload the following two documents in PDF Format

 - Statement of Interest (one page): Your Statement of Interest should be a document describing your interest in the organization for which you are applying and the qualities you possess that make you a well suited candidate for the internship.
 It is between a college application essay and a cover letter.
 Some organizations ask that you address specific topics in your personal statement, so please make sure to check the position description for any specific application instructions.
 If you are applying to two Director's Internships, your Statement of Interest should be unique for each organization.

 - Generally, each application is reviewed by the Director’s Internship Selection Committee, and a select group of finalists are shared with host organizations.

 - We aim to notify all applicants of their finalist status by March 1st.
 If finalist decisions have not been made by early March, applicants will receive a note with an updated timeline.

 - Once finalists are selected, host organizations will review applications and decide who they want to contact for in-person on phone-based interviews.